ZePrA | Spot Color Iteration (ZePrA 9 and higher)

 Font Size: Defines the font size used for the proofing information label in points.

 White Space: Allows the placement of margins on media wedges by entering a user-defined distance in mm.
-By default a white space of 15 mm is added.
+By default, a white space of 15 mm is added.
 This ensures that enough white space is added on the left and right of the placed media wedges which some instruments need for correct measuring.
 The White Space margin applies both to external and dynamic media wedges.

 Note: If the external media wedge already has a margin, we recommend entering 0 mm as White Space.
-As a rule of thumb the white space in millimeters for dynamic media wedges should be at least the size of the Patch Width.
+As a rule of thumb, the white space in millimeters for dynamic media wedges should be at least the size of the Patch Width.
 The white space of the Media Wedge in Simulation Color Space is color managed whereas the white space of the Media Wedge in Proofer Color Space is not.

 Place on every page: For multi-page PDF files media wedges can be placed on each page.
 By disabling the checkbox media wedges will be placed on the first page of the PDF only.